Jason Wilson

 Jack Posobiec speaks in Phoenix, Arizona, on 20 December 2022.
 Photograph: Jim Urquhart/Reuters

-A rightwing activist who last month trained poll workers for the Republican National Committee will speak in Washington DC on Thursday night alongside an extremist writer who is a “proponent of scientific racism” and a law professor who was suspended after allegedly making “racist, sexist and homophobic remarks and inviting a white nationalist to address her class.
+A rightwing activist who last month trained poll watchers for the Republican National Committee will speak in Washington DC on Thursday night alongside an extremist writer who is a “proponent of scientific racism” and a law professor who was suspended after allegedly making “racist, sexist and homophobic remarks and inviting a white nationalist to address her class.

 Jack Posobiec, Steve Sailer and Amy Wax will appear together at the event, which will take place at the presidential suite at Washington DC’s Union Station, according to ticketing information obtained by the Guardian.